10 Best Push Lawn Mowers 2022 – Reviews & Top Picks

 |Premium Choice||Craftsman M105||

 |Scotts Outdoor Power Tools 2000-20||

 The 10 Best Push Lawn-Mowers

 1. Sun Joe MJ401C Push Lawn Mower – Best Overall

 The Sun Joe is an electric lawn mower with a 28-volt, 4 amp-hour (Ah) battery.
 This means the battery will last approximately 30 minutes or will mow up to a quarter acre per charge.
 The lithium ion battery is rechargeable, taking up to four hours to fully re-charge.
-We found it to be perfect for small to medium-sized yards.
+We found it to be the best push lawn mower for small to medium-sized yards.

 This mower has a 14-inch cutting deck with a steel blade.
 The deck has a manual three-position adjustable deck, so you can get the perfect cut height every time.
 It has all-terrain wheels to help with traction, and there is a detachable 10.6-gallon grass collector.
 The option to mulch is a nice feature.

 The handle is collapsible, so it can be stored easily in smaller spaces.
 There is an instant-start feature with a safety key and switch.
 You insert the key, press the safety switch, and squeeze the trigger to begin mowing.

 On the negative side, it is lightweight, about 23.1 pounds, because it has many plastic parts.
 Still, it is easy to push, and we liked how quiet it was when running.
 Easy assembly is another great feature: You only have to attach the handle and grass catcher (if using).
 It comes with an AC adaptor charging cord, and there is a two-year warranty.

 2. Great States Push Lawn Mower – Best Value